 Any student musician who would like to participate in the BSSO may audition at the beginning of each school year, with openings filled as needed throughout the year.

 String auditions for the Ball State Symphony Orchestra are held on the first Tuesday of classes each fall semester.
 A sign-up sheet is posted on the bulletin board by Professor Droste's office in the Music Instruction Building (MI-130).

 Wind and percussion auditions are held in conjunction with the Ball State Band Department.
-Please visit the Wind Ensemble or Symphony Band pages for more information.
+Please visit the Ensembles home page (bands tab) for more information.